Averages for St Lucia in July

 When it comes to spa hotels in St Lucia, Cap Maison is one of the best.
 This boutique hotel offers guests panoramic sea views from its cliff-top location, in addition to a personalised five-star service.
 The onsite spa offers facials, massages, body scrubs, exfoliations, men's treatments and waxing which can be enjoyed in your room or under the spa gazebo.
 Accommodation is provided in the form of one-, two- and three-bedroom luxury suites and rooms, some of which come with swimming pool or Jacuzzi.
 Other onsite facilities include three bars, three restaurants, gym, swimming pool and water sports at the nearby beach.

 If you'd rather be on the frontline of the beach, consider staying at the Landings.
-Situated in Gros Islet on the beach, this hotel provides various water sports, including snorkelling, sailing, scuba diving, kayaking and deep sea fishing.
+Situated in Gros Islet on the beach, this hotel provides various water sports, including snorkeling, sailing, scuba diving, kayaking and deep sea fishing.
 Guests can choose between one-, two- and three-bedroom suites, each of which comes with sea, garden or pool views.
 Onsite you'll find three restaurants which serve local cuisine, three bars and the highlight of the resort – a 7,000 square foot spa which offers manicures, pedicures, body wraps, facials, hair treatments, waxing, massages, hair braiding and makeup.

 The Ginger Lily Hotel is another top pick when it comes to beachfront hotels in St Lucia.
 This award-winning boutique hotel is located in the small resort on the coast of Rodney Bay and provides guests with a choice of superior deluxe rooms, upper deluxe rooms and executive suites.
 The hotel grounds feature manicured gardens, a tranquil swimming pool, bar, restaurant and free WiFi access, making it perfect for couples in search of a quiet, tropical holiday.
 You'll find several more bars, restaurants and shopping opportunities just a short walk away in Rodney Bay.